Manu manuscript dashboard showing a grid of manuscript cards

 Open standards & export

-Annotations are stored and exported in the W3C Web Annotation Data Model, the open standard at the core of modern Digital Humanities infrastructure.
-Export any annotated region as a high-resolution PNG crop that can be used for citation, typesetting, or further image analysis.
+Annotations are stored and exported as W3C Web Annotation JSON.
+The same format used by Mirador and Recogito.
+Export any annotated region as a high-resolution PNG crop for citation, typesetting, or further analysis.
+Nothing is stored in a proprietary format.

 Export panel with W3C annotation structure and PNG download

-Manu was built to address that problem.
+MANU was built to address that problem.
 The platform started as an internal tool for a research group at Charles University in Prague that needed a single place to annotate a manuscript collection.
-None of the available tools combined IIIF compatibility, fine-grained access control and a data model grounded in open standards.
+None of the available tools combined IIIF compatibility, fine-grained access control and a data model grounded in open standards which would allow the research to be preserved and shared in a sustainable way.
+So I built one.

-The annotation layer is built on the W3C Web Annotation Data Model, the same standard used by Mirador and Recogito, which means annotations exported from Manu can be imported into other compliant tools without conversion.
+The annotation layer is built on the W3C Web Annotation Data Model, the same standard used by Mirador and Recogito, which means that annotations exported from MANU can be imported into other compliant tools without conversion.
 Images are served by the institution's own IIIF server.
-Manu never copies or redistributes them.
+MANU never copies or redistributes them.
+The platform is built to be flexible enough to accommodate a wide range of research needs and institutional contexts.

 IIIF compatibleW3C Web AnnotationsEU-hosted & GDPR compliant